aswinchari/NetworkControl/README.md

 ## Main Analyses

 The main analyses are encompassed by the file **MainAnalyses.m**.
 This file calculates the ranks, correlation coefficients (WD-AC, WD-MC and AC-MC), Z-scores etc that encompass all the patient data analysis elements of the manuscript.
-The **GraphTheory.m** file contains the script that calcualtes the graph theory metrics and requires the [BrainConnectivityToolbox](https://sites.google.com/site/bctnet/) to be installed.
+The **GraphTheory.m** file follows on from this and contains the script that calcualtes the graph theory metrics.
+It requires the [BrainConnectivityToolbox](https://sites.google.com/site/bctnet/) to be installed.

 # Modelling and Simulation